Which? Don't Buy pushchairs

 During testing for our reviews we uncovered a major safety concern, or a durability issue (such as bits breaking off or snapping) with these pushchairs.

 Which? pushchair reviews go further than anyone else's to uncover the best pushchairs.
 Our checks and tests reveal which ones have wheels that fall off, handle bars that break, or places where fingers could get trapped.
-Our expert lab tests separate the pushchairs you should steer clear of from those recommended as Best Buy pushchairs.
+Our expert lab tests separate the pushchairs you should steer clear of.

 - Our safety checks find finger traps, choking hazards, zips that can be pulled off